What Will the Neighbours Say?: Singles

-Reception

-Critical response
+Critical reception

 What Will the Neighbours Say? received positive reviews from music critics.
 Stylus Magazine declared, "There is no pop in the world like Girls Aloud today."
 The Guardian hailed it as "a great album: funny, clever, immediate, richly inventive."
 Girls Aloud were praised for simply making it past their debut.
 What Will the Neighbours Say? was referred to as "nothing less than the pop album of the year."
 RTÉ.ie called it a "near perfect pop album", praised its "vivacious and engulfing tunes" and stated that there is "pretty much nothing to dislike" about it.
 A review by Entertainment.ie's Andrew Lynch said, "Girls Aloud really shouldn't have made it as far as a second album. [...]
 There's just one problem – the girls have a knack of coming up with utterly infectious pop songs".

 What Will the Neighbours Say? did receive mild criticism for being "top-heavy", with the singles comprising the first five songs which AllMusic said "left the second half of the album rather thin on killer tracks."
 BBC Music agreed, stating that the album "settles into a fairly predictable mix of well-produced tunes covering the various pop styles and themes."
 The reviewer, however, did say "in the ultra-fickle world of TV-generated pop, Girls Aloud have real staying power."
 Yahoo!
 Music announced more cynically, despite giving the album 7/10, that "this album isn't an investment piece so much a cheap thrill to be savoured and worn out by next Christmas."
-Girls Aloud's covers of "I'll Stand by You" (originally by The Pretenders) and "Jump" (originally by The Pointer Sisters) were also criticised.
+Girls Aloud's covers of "I'll Stand by You" (originally by the Pretenders) and "Jump" (originally by the Pointer Sisters) were also criticised.
 MusicOMH said, "it's when the girls stray from their regular songwriting team that they become unstuck. [...]
 The two covers are the only mis-step though here."